biologger/speciesprimer/README.md

 * Quad core processor
 * 16 GB RAM
 * SSD / fast hard disk (recommended)
-* 60 GB free space for nt database
+* 60 GB+ free space for nt database
 * 4.5 GB for the docker image
 * 5 - 20 GB for each analysis